- Receipts must have the same currency as the client invoice currency.

 Similar to receipts.

-The cash account must have the same currency as the payment.
+The payment must have the same currency as the vendor invoice being paid.

 Note: If you have open Vendor Invoices for payment in Foreign Currencies, the To Pay As Of amount will be based on today's exchange rates in the company exchange rate table.
 For example, if I have a 2,000 EUR Vendor Invoice due: EUR 2000 * 1.1395 (currency rate) = $2279 USD.
 The To Pay As Of on the Today Purchasing will show the amount $2279 as the HC Amount due.